kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 This namespace is related to the agreed upon system behaviours.
 In the implementation classes we write the code that is related to the *functional requirements*.
-Each domain entity is assembled by three items:
+Each domain entity is assembled by two items:

 - An Entity class item, that carries the domain (or business) logic
 - A Record type item, that carries the data
-- A Validator class item, that validates the data integrity

 All 3 are immutable and any state changes should only be possible using methods.
 Data must be validated to ensure that we always have a valid state.